microsoft/PSRule/docs/scenarios/azure-tags/azure-tags.md

 }
 ```

 An alternative way to write the rule would be to use the `-match` operator instead of the `Match` keyword.
-Similar to the `Within` keyword, the `Match` keyword provides additional verbose logging that the `-match` operator does not provide.
+Like the `Within` keyword, the `Match` keyword provides additional verbose logging that the `-match` operator does not provide.

-The the example below:
+In the example below:

 - `$TargetObject` automatic variable is used to get the pipeline object being evaluated.
 - We use the `-match` operator to check the _costCentre_ tag value matches the regular expression.